barchstien/garden-reporter/collector/README.md

  / 0.16 (sec awakening max 0.06 + 0.1 time before sleep)
  = 680 days

+# TODO
+ * querry local xbee ?
+  - volt, status, err, etc
+    Local AT Command Request - 0x08 page 133
+ * check C8 value, page 83
+ * check A1 value, should NOT use association NOR scan channels page 92
+ * check A2 value, coord side, do ot allow association
+ * check power config, PL:4 PM:1
+ * Check CCA theshold, CA, default 0x2C, range 0x28 0x50
+   Europ they say 0x34, page 99
+   if energy above that, no tx
+   ?
+Put it higher value, with * -1 it means lower
+ * Sleep Option, SO
+   Use 0b01
+   1 for enable sample on wakeup
+   0 for no poll for data on waking
+ * IC should be 0
+   check other flags to disable on digital IO
+ * IR set to 0

+ * D6 collector, enable RTS ?
+ * IT set to 4 ?
+ * CH now 19, use 1A ?
+   Should be same, coz both have no conflicts and show same noise floor in SA mode

 # Deploy
 ```bash
 docker build . -t garden-collector